Templates

 - An

-These templates are uploaded into MongoDB via upload_templates.py
+These templates are uploaded into MongoDB via upload_templates.py.
+The script:

 - Reads each